 - ¼ cup coconut milk or hemp milk

 - Slice watermelon in half.
-Spoon out chunks and place on a flat dish to freeze.
+Spoon out chunks and place them on a flat dish to freeze.
 Watermelon pieces should not be touching.
 Freeze overnight.
 Freeze the watermelon rind as well.
-You will serve the sorbet in the hollowed out frozen rind.
+You will serve the sorbet in the hollowed-out frozen rind.
 It looks fabulous!

 - When the watermelon is frozen, place it into the blender with a small amount of coconut milk or hemp milk.
 Blend until smooth.